thementat42/Manganese/docs/01_variables.md

 # === Variables ===

 Manganese is a statically typed language, so all variables must be declared with their type.
 Manganese is also strongly typed, so the compiler will minimize implicit type conversions.
+When assigning a variable to another variable, Manganese copies the value on the right into the variable on the left.

 The general syntax for declaring a variable in Manganese is: